mrosvall/partitionssim/README.md

 just run 'make' in the current directory to compile the code with the included Makefile.

-Call: ./calsim partitionsfile outfile
+Call: ./partitionssim partitionsfile outfile
 partitionmatrix: Each column corresponds to a partition and each row corresponds to a node id.
 outfile: partitionID1 partitionID2 similarity

 Example:

-./calcsim partitionmatrix.txt similarities.txt
+./partitionssim partitiosnmatrix.txt similarities.txt

-partitionmatrix.txt
+partitionsmatrix.txt
 1 1 1 1 1 1 1 1 1 1 1
 1 1 1 1 1 1 1 1 1 1 1
 1 2 1 2 1 2 1 2 1 2 2